konsdibons/EPFL-BIO-482-Neuroscience-cellular-and-circuit-mechanisms/README.md

 This repository contains a MATLAB and Python version of this project, as well as associated functions used for computations.

-This project is based on the published [dataset of single-cell recordings in awake mice](https://zenodo.org/records/7833080]) previously collected at LSENS, which resulted in the publication
+This project is based on the published [dataset of single-cell recordings in awake mice](https://zenodo.org/records/7833080]) previously collected at LSENS, which resulted in the publication:
 [Membrane potential dynamics of excitatory and inhibitory neurons in mouse barrel cortex during active whisker sensing](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0287174).

+**Note: the  `dataviewer.py` script cannot be used currently**.

 ## Setting up
 ### Download